avanwouwe/wazuh-openai/README.md

 # wazuh-openai
-Wazuh wodle that integrates all OpenAI audit events (including logins, modification of API keys or limits).
+Wazuh wodle that integrates all OpenAI audit events (including logins, modification of API keys or spending limits).

 ![screenshot of OpenAI events in Wazuh](/doc/openai%20screenshot.png)